Guidelines/brochures | Date: 25/03/2020 | Ministry of Foreign Affairs

 No, the Ministry does not translate documents for the general public.

-If a translation of the document is required by the state in which it is to be used, this must be done by a government authorised translator.
-The translation, together with a copy of the original document, must be certified by a notary public before it can be legalised by the Ministry or the County Governor.
+If a translation of the document is required by the country in which it is to be used, this must be done by a government-authorised translator.
+The translation, together with a copy of the original document, must be certified by a notary public before it can be legalised by the Ministry or a County Governor.

 Can the Ministry tell me whether my document needs to be legalised?